What to Do Immediately After Buying a House

 What is the first thing you do after closing on a house?

-The first thing you should do after closing on a house is make copies of all your important documents.
-The country record clerk should have a copy, but ensure you have one for yourself in case of any emergency or unexpected issues.
+The first thing you should do after closing on a house is make copies of all your important documents and updating necessary information.

 What not to do after closing on a house?